Kulai: Transportation

 Transportation between Johor Bahru and Kulai was conducted through a bus service until 1933.
 There was one taxi in Kulai in 1936.

+Modern Kulai functions as a major regional multi-modal transport hub for southern Johor.
+It is served by the North–South Expressway (E2) and Federal Route 1 (FT1).
+Rail connectivity is provided by Keretapi Tanah Melayu (KTM) at the Kulai railway station, serving intercity and electrified double-track train services.
+Air transportation for the region is anchored by the Senai International Airport (LTAS), located in the southern part of the municipality.

 Climate

 Kulai has a tropical rainforest climate (Af) with heavy rainfall year-round.